online-go/gtp2ogs/docs/OPTIONS-LIST.md

 ### insecure

-`--insecure` Do not use ssl to connect to the ggs/rest servers
+`--insecure` Do not use SSL to connect to the OGS REST servers

 ### hidden